Aravind-11/Group-Chat-with-AI-Assistance/README.md

 - ✅ **Environment variable configuration** (`.env`)
 - ✅ **JWT authentication** for secure sessions
 - ✅ **WebSocket broadcasting** for group messaging
+- ✅ **Feedback loop** with like/dislike system
+- ✅ **GRPO fine-tuning integration** for preference adaptation
 - ✅ **Clear modular structure** for easy testing

 ---

 ## About
-This project was developed as part of the **Mistral AI Internship Application**.
+This project was developed as part of the **Mistral AI Internship Application**, demonstrating skills in **backend development, database design, real-time systems, and reinforcement learning with user feedback**.